-The New York City Department of Sanitation will provide free curbside Christmas tree pickup from Wednesday, January 2 to Saturday, January 19, 2013.
-Make sure to remove any non-organic objects (lights, tinsel, ornaments, etc.) and don't put it in a plastic bag.
+The New York City Department of Sanitation will provide free curbside Christmas tree pickup from Monday, January 5 to Friday, January 16, 2015.
+Remove any non-organic objects (lights, tinsel, ornaments, etc.) and don't put it in a plastic bag.
 If there is anything like that on the tree, it will be treated as trash and won't be chipped and made into compost.
-The Department of Sanitation collects more than 140,000 Christmas trees every January.
+The Department of Sanitation collects approximately 140,000 Christmas trees every January.
 Keeping them out of the landfill is a great thing to do.
-The Department of Sanitation also has a wonderful site about reducing waste in your household overall throughout the year.
+The DOS also has a wonderful site about reducing waste in your household throughout the year.

-The Parks Department also sponsors its annual citywide MulchFest in January.
-(The dates are later than usual this year, which means you can enjoy your tree for a few extra days.)
-Bring your tree to a drop-off site from Wednesday, January 9 to Sunday, January 13.
-Or if you prefer to watch your tree get chopped up, visit one of the designated MulchFest chipping locations on Saturday, January 12 or Sunday, January 13 from 10am to 2pm.
+The Parks Department also sponsors its annual citywide drop-off site from Saturday, January 3 to Sunday, January 11, 2015.
+Or, if you prefer to watch your tree get chopped up, visit one of the designated MulchFest chipping locations on Saturday, January 10 or Sunday, January 11, 2015 from 10am to 2pm.
 This mulch is used to nourish trees and plants on streets and in parks throughout the five boroughs.
-If you have your own garden, you can even ask for a bag of mulch to take home.
+If you have your own garden, you can ask for a bag of mulch to take home.
 Again, make sure to remove foreign items from your tree, otherwise it can't be chipped.
-It may sound obvious, but every year we see trees with decorations (and once, even a reusable stand!) sitting by the curb or in the mulch pile, a total treecycle fail.
+It may sound obvious, but every year we see trees with decorations (and even reusable stands!) sitting by the curb or in the mulch pile, a total treecycle fail.

 If you want to read more about the environmental impact of your Christmas tree, check out our post about A Greener Christmas Tree.